Certora/Documentation/docs/ref-manual/cvl/rules.md

 as undeclared variables.

-In principal, the Prover will generate every possible combination of values for the undefined variables, and execute the commands in the rule using those values.
+In principal, the Prover will generate every possible combination of values for the undefined variables, and simulate the commands in the rule using those values.
 A particular combination of values is referred to as an *example* or a *model*.
 There are often an infinite number of models for a given rule; see {ref}`verification` for a brief explanation of how the Prover considers all of